-Welcome to the English Teaching Major!
-A degree focusing on English Teaching is for students who wish for specific training in the teaching of language and literature at the secondary level; it is coordinated with the Department of Teaching and Learning.
+Welcome to the English Teaching Major.
+A degree focusing on English Teaching is for students who wish for specific training in the teaching of language and literature at the secondary level.
+This major is coordinated with the Department of Teaching and Learning.

 Note: No more than 9 credits may be from lower-division courses.